Blood tests and biopsy

 - IgA Tissue transglutaminase antibody (shortened to tTG)

-It's important to continue eating gluten until you have had a blood test and gut biopsy.
-If you remove or reduce the amount of gluten in your diet before testing this will affect your result.
+It's important to continue eating gluten until you have had all the required tests - blood tests and biopsy where necessary.
+If you remove or reduce the amount of gluten in your diet before testing this will affect your results.

 Guidelines recommend that you eat some gluten in more than one meal every day for at least six weeks before testing.